Some train, subway lines disrupted amid railway workers' strike

 Some train, subway lines disrupted amid railway workers' strikeBy Yonhap

-Some train and subway lines experienced delays and cancellations Thursday after unionized workers of the national railway operator launched an indefinite general strike.
+Some train and subway lines across South Korea experienced delays and cancellations Thursday after unionized workers of the national railway operator launched an indefinite general strike.

 Subway Lines 1, 3 and 4 in the capital area, as well as high-speed KTX trains and regular trains, were being delayed or canceled as workers of the Korea Railroad Corp.
 (KORAIL) began a strike to demand better pay and additional hiring, the first such walkout since September 2023.

-At Seoul Station, a public announcement informed passengers that the 8:12 a.m. and 8:26 a.m. trains to Busan had been canceled.
+At Seoul Station, passengers were informed via public announcements that two scheduled trains to Busan -- set to depart at 8:12 a.m. and 8:26 a.m. -- had been canceled.

-KTX-Sancheon trains departing from the southeastern cities of Masan and Pohang were delayed by six minutes each.
+KTX-Sancheon trains departing from Masan and Pohang in the southeast reported six-minute delays.

-Meanwhile, the station's Subway Line 1 platforms were overcrowded with people heading off to work during the morning rush hour, many of them anxious to board the next incoming train after missing the previous ones due to their full capacity.
+Commuters faced additional challenges during the busy morning rush hour.
+Subway Line 1 platforms at Seoul Station were overcrowded, with frustrated passengers attempting to board successive trains, many of which were already at full capacity.

-At Bupyeong Station in Incheon, west of Seoul, an office worker surnamed Kim complained he had no other means to get to work other than the subway.
+At Bupyeong Station in Incheon, west of Seoul, an office worker surnamed Kim voiced his frustrations, explaining that the subway was his only option for commuting.

 "I left for work at the same time as usual but the train was delayed by 15 minutes," he said.

-A passenger surnamed Park, who boarded the subway at Yatap Station in Seongnam, south of Seoul, said he had been worried about the strike and was glad it was uncongested on his way to work.
+A passenger surnamed Park, who boarded the subway at Yatap Station in Seongnam, south of Seoul, said he had been worried about the strike but expressed relief that his morning commute had been relatively smooth.

 "I just hope there are no big disruptions, as I have to continue to use the subway to commute to work."